Phillip-D-Shields/net6-blogs/README.md

 I have enabled discussions on this repo, just click on the Discussions tab above.
 I created two sections for discussion, one for ideas and another specifically for questions that you would like answered.

+> right now i just have established the repo layout, will start adding blog content tonight (24th) or tomorrow

 ### Current Blogs
 - ##### [Blog-00](https://github.com/Phillip-D-Shields/net6-blogs/blob/main/blogs/blog-00.md)